-Assessment Reasons for the approval despite non-compliance with benchmark Benchmark Rural Residential The proposal does not comply with outcomes sought for Performance Outcome (PO) Zone Code 11 for non-residential development, which should only be located in the Rural Residential Zone when it can demonstrate that the development complies with the PO11 following provisions: Overall Outcome (a) It does not compromise the role and function of existing centres.
-(2)(c)It does not compromise the rural residential character and existing amenity of (b) the surrounding area in relation to lighting, noise, dust and odour.
-It would not be more appropriately located in another zone. (c) (d) It is small in scale.
-It is consistent with the surrounding built form and streetscape. (e) As the proposed development is only partially consistent with PO11, specifically noncompliant with provision (c) above, consideration has also been given to the purpose and overall outcomes of the Rural Residential Zone.
+all of these with the exceptions listed below.
+Assessment Benchmark Reasons for the approval despite non-compliance with benchmark Rural Residential Zone Code PO11 The proposal does not comply with outcomes sought for Performance Outcome (PO) 11 for non-residential development, which should only be located in the Rural Residential Zone when it can demonstrate that the development complies with the following provisions: Overall Outcome (2) (c) (a) It does not compromise the role and function of existing centres.
+(2) (0) (b) It does not compromise the rural residential character and existing amenity of the surrounding area in relation to lighting, noise, dust and odour. (c) It would not be more appropriately located in another zone. (d) It is small in scale. (e) It is consistent with the surrounding built form and streetscape.
+As the proposed development is only partially consistent with PO11, specifically non-compliant with provision (c) above, consideration has also been given to the purpose and overall outcomes of the Rural Residential Zone.
 If managed effectively at a small intensity and scale that is ancillary to the primary use of the land for a dwelling house, it is possible that the garden centre can be operated so as to not compromise the surrounding built form and streetscape.
 The garden centre has limited hours of operations and conditions have been imposed to mitigate the potential for environmental nuisance.
 The garden centre can be operated at a small-scale and low intensity, subject to reasonable and relevant conditions.
 However, the proposed stage 2 greenhouse is not supported as this is considered to represent incremental expansion of the use in a way that threatens to expand commercial development beyond the existing centre and township zones.
 Ultimately, this may have a negative impact on the rural residential character of Kroombit Drive if allowed to grow and expand beyond the current operations.